- Why use Categorize Plus?

 Instead, a better approach is to use a Group Menu Hierarchy where each project's Category Tag is grouped under

-the completed project will simply need to be moved in the menu hierarchy from the Active group category to the Completed group category.
+project will simply need to be moved in the menu hierarchy from the Active group category to the Completed group category.

 Examples and Additional Information